vulkan0n/bolsillo-bch/README.md

 # Bridge

-To watch the console.logs from inside the WebApp bridge, see: https://stackoverflow.com/a/48573345
+To watch the console.logs from inside the Bridge bridge, see: https://stackoverflow.com/a/48573345